Berkman ﹥ block: Critical reviews

 "berkman > block" received universal acclaim from critics.
 Vikram Murthi of The A.V.
-Club gave the episode a "B+" and wrote, "A stellar finale written by Alec Berg and Bill Hader, 'berkman > block' caps off a great season of television by masterfully tying off every loose end, even ones that were tossed off or buried, and seamlessly connecting the series' two worlds, thematically and narratively.
+Club gave the episode an "A" and wrote, "A stellar finale written by Alec Berg and Bill Hader, 'berkman > block' caps off a great season of television by masterfully tying off every loose end, even ones that were tossed off or buried, and seamlessly connecting the series' two worlds, thematically and narratively.
 What's most impressive is that it never once feels tidy or closed off.
 On the contrary, the airtight writing only amplifies the emotional messiness, illustrating how the characters' actions can't be reduced to psychologically pat explanations.
 People are driven by many conflicting passions, by both positive and negative behavior, by an overwhelming self-awareness and an irrepressible impulse.
 Berg and Hader go to great lengths to capture the internal contradictions and their unfortunate outcomes."

-Ben Travers of IndieWire gave the episode an "A-" and wrote, "Barry Berkman isn't blocked, he's broken — but 'Barry' is only getting better.
+Ben Travers of IndieWire gave the episode an "A−" and wrote, "Barry Berkman isn't blocked, he's broken — but 'Barry' is only getting better.
 In the Season 2 finale of Bill Hader's existential HBO comedy, the eponymous hitman-turned-thespian tries to plug up a release valve that's been opened on stage and won't stop flowing off of it.
 Over the course of eight episodes, Barry spoke his truth to his acting teacher Gene Cousineau, confessing to the worst thing he's ever done, with the intention of never repeating the same mistake again.
 But in 'berkman > block', Barry did it again, with 10 times the body count."
 Darren Franich of Entertainment Weekly gave the episode a "B" and wrote, "The finale decided, in gory detail, that Barry couldn't leave his past behind.
 In Sally's story, Barry landed on a darker message: You can change — and people will love everything about the new you, except the truth.
 Season 2 had its problems, but astounding sequences like that suggest new evolutions ahead.
 Barry can't change, but I hope Barry does."